blapete/Fin-Tok/README.md

 💸📈<br>
-### FinTok

 Current financial markets data and account options for saving your favorite stocks

-### Data from Yahoo-Finance api
+*Data in real-time from Yahoo-Finance api*

-- React & Redux
-- Cookies
-- Express.js
-- Crypto-js
-- PostgreSQL